sebametz/coral-genomes-annotation/methods/other.md

 # RNASeq
 Using: [VARUS](https://github.com/Gaius-Augustus/VARUS)

+Installed locally, as there is no Docker image yet.

 ## where
 * VARUSparameters.txt contains the config
 * species.txt contains the species of choice (latin_name; fasta_name)